LostByteSoft/Bash-Sha-256-Verification/readme.md

 Only the first line is revelant for now.

-create_sha256_folder.sh
+create_sha256_folder_V1.sh

-	Will create for a specified folder all *.sha256 file.
+	NEED to put in the folder you want create for a specified folder all *.sha256 file.

+create_sha256_folder_V2.sh

+	Create for a specified folder you selected all *.sha256 file.

 FREE Linux Bash software by LostByteSoft